Bullet Train

 The inciting incident occurs at 15 minutes when Ladybug boards the bullet train from Tokyo to Kyoto to retrieve a briefcase, replacing the original assassin Carver.
 What should be simple is already complicated - he doesn't have a gun and multiple assassins are aboard..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Ladybug decides to stay on the train after Tangerine and Lemon confront him.
+This illustrates the protagonist's commitment to Ladybug decides to stay on the train after Tangerine and Lemon confront him.
 The train departs the station before he can escape.
 He's now fully committed to navigating the deadly situation aboard the bullet train., moving from reaction to action.

 The Collapse moment at 95 minutes (76% through) represents the emotional nadir.
 Here, Ladybug is poisoned by the Wolf with boomslang venom and appears to be dying.
 His zen philosophy has failed to protect him.
 Tangerine appears dead.
 The White Death boards the train and executes the Elder (Kimura's father).
-All seems lost., shows the protagonist at their lowest point.
+All seems lost., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 102 minutes initiates the final act resolution at 81% of the runtime.
 Ladybug realizes the truth: Maria (his handler) was the White Death's wife.
 He accepts that fate brought everyone together, but they still have agency in how they respond.
 Tangerine and Lemon are revealed to be alive.
 Time to fight back together., demonstrating the transformation achieved throughout the journey.